MURP: Multi-Agent Ultra-Wideband Relative Pose Estimation with Constrained Communications in 3D Environments: Abstract

 \section{Abstract}

 Inter-agent relative localization is critical for many multi-robot systems operating in the absence of external positioning infrastructure or prior environmental knowledge.
 We propose a novel inter-agent relative 3D pose estimation system where each participating agent is equipped with several ultra-wideband (UWB) ranging tags.
-Prior work typically supplements noisy UWB range measurements with additional \textit{continuously} transmitted data, such as odometry, leading to potential scaling issues with increased team size and/or decreased communication network capability.
-By equipping each agent with multiple UWB antennas, our approach addresses these concerns by using only \textit{locally} collected UWB range measurements, \textit{a priori} state constraints, and detections of when said constraints are violated.
-Leveraging our learned mean ranging bias correction, we gain a 19\% positional error improvement giving us experimental mean absolute position and heading errors of $\text{0.24m}$ and 9.5$\bm{^\circ}$ respectively.
+Prior work typically supplements noisy UWB range measurements with additional \textit{continuously} transmitted data (e.g., odometry) leading to potential scaling issues with increased team size and/or decreased communication network capability.
+By equipping each agent with multiple UWB antennas, our approach addresses these concerns by using only \textit{locally} collected UWB range measurements, \textit{a priori} state constraints, and \textit{event-based} detections of when said constraints are violated.
+The addition of our learned mean ranging bias correction improves our approach by an additional 19\% positional error, and gives us an overall experimental mean absolute position and heading errors of $\text{0.24m}$ and 9.5$\bm{^\circ}$ respectively.
 When compared to other state-of-the-art approaches, our work demonstrates improved performance over similar systems, while remaining competitive with methods that have significantly higher communication costs.
 Additionally, we make our datasets available.